r-Techsupport/rTS_Wiki/docs/installations/install-11.md

 6. Click on each partition of the target drive and select delete, once all the partitions are gone you will be left with unallocated space.
 At this point click `Next`.

-    {: .info .info-icon }
+    {: .danger .danger-icon }
-    > If you see multiple disks and do not know which to install to power down and unplug the extra drives that you don't want to install windows on.
+    > If you see any drive other than "Drive 0" as seen in our images, power down and unplug the extra drives that you don't want to install windows on.

     {: .warning .warning-icon }
     > ***Each means ALL*** But do you mean ALL? ***Yes, All***.
 Once all the partitions are gone you will be left with unallocated space.
-At this point click next.

     [![Windows 11-2021-10-05-15-20-37.png](/assets/install-11/windows-11-2021-10-05-15-20-37.png)](/assets/install-11/windows-11-2021-10-05-15-20-37.png)